 Our sermons often make full use of the church’s media equipment, with illustrations and photographs as appropriate.
 We tend to run a series of sermons across several weeks: if you happen to come in the middle, and want to catch up on what you missed, our sermons are available on DVD.

 All of our teaching is rooted in the Bible.
-We primarily use the NIV (New International Version), but dip into other versions on occasion.
-Copies of the NIV are available in the church to borrow for the service, so don’t worry if you don’t have one.
+We primarily use the NLT (New Living Translation), but dip into other versions on occasion.
+Copies of the NLT are available in the church to borrow for the service, so don’t worry if you don’t have one.
 Some people prefer to listen rather than read, anyway.

 The church is set up to allow for wheelchair access, and disabled toilet facilities are available.
 A loop system is fitted for those with hearing-aids.
 If you have any other questions, just ask.